CT Scanning (Tomographic Imaging) Laboratory

 This is an example of porosity distribution for a carbonate core.

 Some reservoirs are difficult to quantify “pay” versus other non-pay zones when everything is mixed and interbed.
 Mineralogical mapping was done with density data to figure out net pay in this mixed dolomite/shale reservoir.

 CT Scanning Unconventional Reservoirs

 Further analysis can be conducted on unconventional reservoirs to help with core characterization.
-This is 1 core tube that was scanned every 1 mm and then digitally reconstructed; it was then digitally slabbed.
-Beside the digital slab image is the density and porosity log.
+This is one core tube that was scanned every one mm and then digitally reconstructed; it was then digitally slabbed.
+Beside the digital slab image, is the density and porosity log.